 Some therapeutic health technicians may choose to further their careers by continuing their educations to become licensed therapists or therapeutic managers.
 They may also advance through on-the-job experience and specialized certifications.

 According to the U.S. Bureau of Labor Statistics (BLS), job prospects for therapeutic health technicians varied greatly by field.
-Between 2008 and 2018, physical therapy and occupational therapy technicians were expected to experience healthy growth in employment opportunities.
-However, respiratory therapy technicians were predicted to find keen competition for positions due to negative job growth in their field (www.bls.gov).
+Between 2018 and 2028, physical therapy and occupational therapy technicians were expected to experience healthy growth in employment opportunities.

-In May 2009, physical therapy technicians made a median salary of $48,290 per year, while occupational therapy technicians earned an average of $50,250.
-Respiratory therapy technicians had a median annual wage of $44,700.
+In May 2015, physical therapist assistants made a median salary of $58,040 per year, while occupational therapy assistants earned a median of $60,220.
+Respiratory therapy technicians had a median annual wage of $51,210.

 Mental Health Technician